hackartists/rust-sdk/docs/web/package-structure.md

 │    ├── checkbox
 │    │    ├── mod.rs
 │    ├── selectbox
-│          ├── mod.rs
+│    │    ├── mod.rs
+│    └── mod.rs
 ```

-### layouts
-- Organize common layouts for each page into the corresponding directories.
-- Usually consists of header, footer, and sidebar areas.

-**Example:**

-If the Layouts is defined as:
+At this time, the mod.rs file should be structured as follows:
 ```
-├── layouts
-│    ├── root_layout
-│          ├── header.rs
-│          └── mod.rs
-│          └── footer.rs
-│          └── side_bar.rs
+pub mod button;
+pub mod checkbox;
+pub mod selectbox;
 ```

 ### services